yureek/S-HealthStack.github.io/index.md

 Today’s health studies using wearable devices typically consist of a wearable device to sense input data, a mobile app that tracks the data, and additional tools to store and analyze the data.
 Developing these studies from scratch is costly and time consuming.
 Clearly, a common-use framework can lessen the burden for everyone.

 A technology stack (tech stack) is a collection of tools, applications, and services used to build a product.
-Samsung Health Stack is a tech stack packaged as an open-source project that provides end-to-end solutions for collecting and analyzing data from wearable devices in Android and Wear OS environments.
+Samsung Health Stack is a tech stack packaged as an open source project that provides end-to-end solutions for collecting and analyzing data from wearable devices in Android and Wear OS environments.
 Applications include medical research studies to clinician services to whatever your imagination envisions.
-And as open-source project, you are invited to contribute those visions to grow the project.
+And as open source project, you are invited to contribute those visions to grow the project.

 The stack includes: